ushakrishnan/EngageIQ/README.md

   - VITE_API_BASE_URL
   - VITE_APP_VERSION

+  NOTE: Do NOT put production secrets (Cosmos keys, AOAI keys, etc.) in these frontend env files.
+Keep secrets in `backend/.env` or a secrets manager; the frontend should only include non-sensitive, client-exposed values.

+  Important security note: Do NOT store production secrets (Cosmos primary keys, Azure OpenAI keys, or other credentials) in frontend Vite env files.
+Anything prefixed with `VITE_` is bundled at build time and can be exposed from the client.
+Keep all secrets in `backend/.env` or a managed secrets store.
+A sample safe frontend env is provided at `frontend/.env.safe` which lists only non-secret configuration that the client may read.

 Backend (server and scripts): put a `.env` file in `backend/` (or set env variables in your environment).

 - Typical backend variables used by scripts and server: